The Role of the Property Purchase Advisor.

-Purchasing a property is something major that one wouldn’t typically do more than a couple of times in a lifetime.
+Purchasing premier properties delray beach is something major that one wouldn’t typically do more than a couple of times in a lifetime.
 There are a lot of factors to consider when purchasing a property, especially when buying off-plan.
 Buying your future home is not just about finding a property and agreeing a price and completion date, etc. As a buyer you may face unexpected issues.
 Most of us would inspect a car before buying it.
 Thus, you minimise the risk of being duped.
 And of course, when you buy a property, this interest is even greater!

 Many people don’t know that a property agent can only represent either the buyer’s or the seller’s interests, but they cannot represent both.
 However charming and obliging the agent may be during your viewings of the property or the off-plan simulations, the agent has instructions to sell the property for the highest possible price.

 Here comes the role of the Real Estate Advisor or Purchase Advisor.
 A Property Purchase Advisor is a person who acts on behalf of the buyer to find and negotiate on properties that the buyer wishes to purchase.
 The buyer sets a list of criteria with the Purchase advisor, which includes; purchase price, location, desired yield, old or new, type of construction, financing (mortgage) structure etc.